New pill shows promise in slowing lung scarring disease

 Summary

-This study tested an oral drug called GRI-0621 in 35 adults with idiopathic pulmonary fibrosis (IPF), a disease that causes lung scarring and breathing problems.
-The drug aims to reduce scarring by blocking certain immune cells (NKT1 cells).
+This study tested an oral drug called GRI-0621 in 35 adults with idiopathic pulmonary fibrosis (IPF), a chronic lung disease that causes scarring and breathing difficulty.
 Participants took either the drug or a placebo daily for 12 weeks.
-The main goals were to check safety and measure changes in biomarkers related to lung damage.
+The main goals were to check safety and measure changes in blood markers of lung scarring.
+The drug aims to calm a specific immune cell (NKT1) thought to drive fibrosis, but it is not a cure—patients would still need ongoing management.

 Get updates